St Ivo's broad and balanced curriculum provides all students with a wide range of both challenging and rewarding learning experiences.

 All students follow a broad balanced curriculum, with a typical Year 7 timetable as shown below.
 All lessons are one hour long and we operate a two week timetable.

 In Year 8 and Year 9 there are slight variations on the allocation of time given to each subject.

 In Years 7 and 8, students are taught for most subjects in mixed ability groups.
 Students are put into ability groups for Maths in Year 7 and for languages and science at the beginning of Year 8.
 Technology is taught in smaller mixed-ability groups for healthy and safety.

 Key Stage 4 - Years 10 and 11

-All students take English, Maths, Science, Learning4Life, Computing and PE.
-Students choose four further options from a wide choice; students are guided to choose from different areas (including a language, history or geography) so that they have a broad base for further/higher education choices.
+All students take English, Maths, Science, Learning4Life and PE.
+Students choose four further options from a wide choice; students are guided to choose from different areas (including languages and humanities) so that they have a broad base for further/higher education choices.
 All subjects reflect an element of citizenship.
 For most students, this curriculum will result in their obtaining 9 or 10 GCSEs.

-Details of the Key Stage 4 curriculum, are summarised in the Key Stage 4 prospectus, which can be accessed through the propspectus page.
+Details of the Key Stage 4 curriculum, are summarised in the Key Stage 4 prospectus, which can be accessed through the prospectus page.